Circom language tutorial with circomlib walkthrough

 component main = Multiply();

-Save the above code as multiply.circom and run
+Save the above code as multiply.circom and in the terminal run

 template instances: 1